AutoViML/AutoViz/README.md

 If you don't have a filename, you can simply assign the filename argument `""` (empty string).

 Call AutoViz using the filename (or dataframe) along with the separator and the name of the target variable in the input.
-AutoViz will do the rest.
-You will see charts and plots on your screen.

 ```py
 filename = ""